dtekcth/DtekPortalenRemake/README.md

 This is a project to remake the DTek portal.
 (WIP)

+This is the loopback branch where testing loopback will take place.

 Current todo's
 ------------------
 * Decide which server framework to use.